-- 1. \\\\\, and how How \\\\\ \\\\\, how \\\\\ \\\\ you are exposed typically influences the amount of a chemical enters the body, which is called that the or energy - 2.
-The four ways that chemicals can enter the body are: - 3.
-Will is a mine contractor who has been tasked with applying an epoxy to a drop-chute at an iron mill.
+How , how , and how } typically of a chemical or energy that enters the body, which is called the · The four vavs tl nat chemic als can enter the body ar e· The four waysu iat chemic ais cair ciitoi tiic oody ar .

+- 3. Will is a mine contractor who has been tasked with applying an epoxy to a drop-chute at an iron mill.
 Before working with the chemical what should he do so that he understands the hazards?
 Select all that apply. - a.
 Read the epoxy's Material/Safety Data Sheet. - b.
 Read the health effects listed for it on Wikipedia. - c.
 Read the hazard label on the epoxy container. - d.
 Smell the epoxy. - e.
 Read about others' experience with it on a discussion forum.